Cray-HPE/docs-csm/install/switch_pxe_boot_from_onboard_nic_to_pcie.md

 <a name="obtaining-mellanox-tools"></a>
 ###### Obtaining Mellanox Tools

-`mft` is installed in 1.4 NCN images by default.
+For 1.4 or later systems, `mft` is installed in NCN images by default.

 For 1.3 systems, obtain the Mellanox tools with the following commands: